fishy/fsdb/README.md

 (AWS S3, Google Cloud Storage, etc.), providing an exra layer for larger and higher latency data.

-It can also be used to implement mocks of remote library.
+It can also be used to implement mocks of remote libraries.
 For example, package [bucket](https://godoc.org/github.com/fishy/fsdb/bucket) uses local FSDB to implement its [mock](https://github.com/fishy/fsdb/blob/master/bucket/mock.go) for testing.